Sir Grout Showcases the Importance of Avoiding Harsh Chemicals When Cleaning Stone Showers

 There is clear evidence that the shower has been previously bleached with caustic chemicals: bleach from cleaning products or maybe vinegar and water.

 Although bleach is very effective at breaking down soap scum and mildew, bleach breaks down stone on a microscopic level, damaging it further after the damage has already been done by shower water and soap.

 On the travertine tiled walls of the shower, there are red markings in several places -- clear evidence of rust.
 The shower head has sizeable calcium buildup -- calcium buildup in shower heads typically causes loss of water pressure, or for water to come out differently than is intended.

 Bar soaps are major culprits of soap scum buildup.
-Residue from bar soaps deposits on the stone, and combines with moisture and dirt to become a perfect breeding ground for mold and mildew.
+Residue from bar soap deposits on the stone and combines with moisture and dirt to become a perfect breeding ground for mold and mildew.
 There is evidence of mold and mildew underneath the shower shelf and in several other places.

 To avoid damage to delicate stones such as travertine or marble, avoid cleaners that pack a punch using citric acid or bleach -- a pH of 7 for a cleaning chemical is your ideal friend to keep your travertine both clean, and undamaged.

 The ceiling of the shower is a great indicator of what the shower can and should look like -- no water, rust or soap scum damage.

 Does your shower resemble the one in the video?
 Break the cycle: call us today at (866) 476-8863 to resolve your stone damage.